Anti-Catholicism in the United Kingdom: 17th- and 18th-century polemics

-19th century and early 20th century
+19th century

 Despite the Emancipation Act, however, anti-Catholic attitudes persisted throughout the 19th century, particularly following the sudden massive Irish Catholic migration to England during the Great Famine.

 The forces of anti-Catholicism were defeated by the unexpected mass mobilization of Catholic activists in Ireland, led by Daniel O'Connell.
 The Catholics had long been passive but now there was a clear threat of insurrection that troubled Prime Minister Wellington and his aide Robert Peel.
 The passage of Catholic emancipation in 1829, which allowed Catholics to sit in Parliament, opened the way for a large Irish Catholic contingent.
 Lord Shaftesbury (1801–1885), a prominent philanthropist, was a pre-millennial evangelical Anglican who believed in the imminent second coming of Christ, and became a leader in anti-Catholicism.
 He strongly opposed the Oxford movement in the Church of England, fearful of its high church Catholics features.
 In 1845, he denounced the Maynooth Grant which funded the Catholic seminary in Ireland that would train many priests.

 The re-establishment of the Roman Catholic ecclesiastical hierarchy in England in 1850 by Pope Pius IX, was followed by a frenzy of anti-Catholic feeling, often stoked by newspapers.
 Examples include an effigy of Cardinal Wiseman, the new head of the restored hierarchy, being paraded through the streets and burned on Bethnal Green, and graffiti proclaiming 'No popery!' being chalked on walls.
 Charles Kingsley wrote a vigorously anti-Catholic book Hypatia (1853).
 The novel was mainly aimed at the embattled Catholic minority in England, who had recently emerged from a half-illegal status.